AnirudhG07/cheatshh/docs/tldr/cheatshh.md

 > Press Enter to a command to copy it to your clipboard and exit.
 > More information: <https://github.com/AnirudhG07/cheatshh>.

-- [a]dd a new command to the cheatshheet:
+- [a]dd a new command to the cheatsheet:

 `cheatshh --add`

-- Edit ([ec]) an existing command's description or group in the cheatshheet:
+- Edit ([ec]) an existing command's description or group in the cheatsheet:

 `cheatshh --edit-command`

-- Delete ([dc]) an existing command from the cheatshheet:
+- Delete ([dc]) an existing command from the cheatsheet:

 `cheatshh --delete-command`